phaseLineStudios/Operational-Command/docs/game/scripts/ui/helpers/SlotItem.md

 Accepts drops and shows current assigned unit.

-Hover style when the slot is empty.

-Style when the slot is filled

-Hover style when the slot is filled.

-Style to show while hovering with an invalid payload (deny-hover).

 ## Public Member Functions

 - [`func _ready() -> void`](SlotItem/functions/_ready.md) — Cache base style, wire hover, set mouse filters, and refresh visuals.